Eparati/Eparati.github.io/index.md

-Title: The Self-Heating Water Bottle - A Heavyweight Hydration Hero!
 Introducing the Self-Heating Water Bottle, the heavyweight champion of portable hydration!
 Forget those flimsy, lightweight water bottles that can't handle the rigors of daily life.
 Our Self-Heating Water Bottle is a substantial piece of equipment that's designed to withstand whatever you throw at it (not that we recommend actually throwing it).
+\pagebreak
 With a sturdy build that helps to maintain the warmth of your water for longer periods of time, our Self-Heating Water Bottle is perfect for those who demand durability and quality in their hydration solutions.
 You'll never have to worry about accidentally knocking it over or damaging it during your outdoor adventures.
 Plus, the added weight only adds to its substantial feel in your hands, making it a true standout in the crowded water bottle market.
+\pagebreak
 Key Features:

     Heavyweight build for maximum durability and warmth retention